GSA/open-gsa-redesign/_apidocs/subawards-bulkupload-api.md

 </details>

 <details>
-<summary>Example 4: Delete (DELETE) request for a subaward report when only the subawardReportNumber is provided, published and reopened reports exist, and both are deleted successfully.
-One element is returned for each deleted report. </summary>
+<summary>Example 4: Delete (DELETE) request for a subaward report when Published and Reopened reports exist.
+For the subawardReportNumber, status is provided as Published, and both the Published and Reopened reports are deleted successfully.
+One element is returned for each deleted report.</summary>
 <p>
 <code><pre>
 [